Police: Stalker kills woman, husband in Seattle-area home

 Sadeghi wrote in her application for the protection order that Khodakaramrezaei threatened to show up at her home and set it on fire and left voicemails declaring that he wouldn’t stop unless “he killed himself or died,” The Seattle Times reported.

-Sadeghi tried to cut off contact with Khodakaramrezaei but harassment continued, so she contacted police in December and again in January after his actions intensified.
+Sadeghi tried to cut off contact with Khodakaramrezaei but the harassment continued, so she contacted the police in December and again in January after his actions intensified.

 Lowe said that at one point the suspect contacted Sadeghi more than 100 times in a single day.
 He stressed that a restraining order is just a piece of paper — it allows police to take action if someone violates it, but it cannot protect a person when “someone is intent on causing them harm.”